yogeshkumar-1234/Mediabook/README.md

  Full Stack MERN Application - from start to finish.

- The App is called "Memories" and it is a simple social media app that allows users to post interesting events that happened in their lives. with real app features like user authentication and social login using Google accounts.
+ The App is called "Mediabook" and it is a simple social media app that allows users to post interesting events that happened in their lives. with real app features like user authentication and social login using Google accounts and email.

 <h1></h1>